Amoxicillin

 Disposal

-• Do not flush this medicine down a toilet and do not pour it into a sink.
+Do not pour this medicine into a sink and do not flush it down a toilet.

 Ways to get rid of unused or expired medicine include:

-• Drug take-back locations: This is the best option when available.
+• Medicine take-back locations: This is the best option when available.
 To find a nearby site, contact local law enforcement or your waste management office.

-• At-home disposal: Mix the medicine with coffee grounds or kitty litter, put the mixture into a sealed plastic bag, and place it in the trash.
+• At-home disposal: Mix the medicine with coffee grounds or kitty litter, place it in a sealed plastic bag, and put it in the trash.

 Do not keep leftover medicine for later use and do not give it to anyone else.